apache/infrastructure-website/content/pages/content-moderation.md

 - Deleting LDAP or other governance records that pertain to existing committers to ASF project repositories

 ## Dealing with spam

+If you are a mailing list moderator, see this <a href="https://infra.apache.org/mailing-list-moderation#spam">guidance on spam management</a>.

 If you have an ASF email account and are receiving what you believe to be spam on it, report the issue to `users@infra.apache.org`.